jhpyle/docassemble/_docs/helloworld.md

 ![Playground]({{ site.baseurl }}/img/menu-selection-playground.png)

 Then, click the ![Add]({{ site.baseurl }}/img/playground-button-add.png)
 button to create a new interview.
-Call it "hello.yml."
+Call it "hello.yml."  (`.yml` is the file extension for the data format known as [YAML].)

 ![New interview]({{ site.baseurl }}/img/playground-new-interview.png)